Lightstreamer/Lightstreamer-JMS-example-StockList-client-android/README.md

     ```sh
     $ ./sdkmanager --licenses

-* Set up and android device:
+* Create and start an Android Virtual Device:
-  * Download the system image for the target device:
+  - Download the system image for the target virtual device:
      ```
      $ ./sdkmanager "system-images;android-29;default;x86"
      ```

-  * Create the virtual device:
+  - Create the virtual device:
     ```
     $ ./avdmanager create avd -n jms_avd -d "pixel_xl" -k "system-images;android-29;default;x86" -d "pixel_xl"
     ```

-  * Run the emulator from the `ANDROID_SDK_ROOT/emulator` folder:
+  - From the `ANDROID_SDK_ROOT/emulator` folder, run the emulator
     ```
     $ ./emulator -avd jms_avd
     ```

-  * Build and deploy the app to the emulator
+  - From the project root, build and deploy the app to the emulator
     ```
     $ ./gradlew installDist
     ```